funny-falcon/em-zmq-tp10/README.md

 ## Usage

-Library provides callback oriented classes which tries to emulate behaviour of standard ZMQ classes.
+Library provides callback oriented classes which tries to emulate behaviour of standard ZMQ classes, but already integrated with EventMachine eventloop.

 Main difference in behaviour is in highwatermark handling and balancing:
 For DEALER and REQ zmq provides roundrobin load balancing until HighWaterMark reached, then send operation blocks or returns error `EAGAIN`.